MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

 ## Define the Play action

 The play logic we've been using is to enable and disable GameObjects.
-Note that there are two objects in play here: "Video" and "VideoStill."
+Note that there are two main objects in this scenario: "Video" and "VideoStill."
-When you want the video to play, we invoke "Video."
+When we want the video to play, we invoke "Video."
 It has an animation attached.
 When we want the video to stop and just have the screen show an image, we invoke "VideoStill."

 We want this flow to be triggered every time the value of "isPlaying" changes.